HJeon139/hjeon139-mcp-outofcontext/docs/v0/research_outcomes/mcp_server_design_patterns.md

   - Working-set token estimate exceeds thresholds.
   - Host explicitly calls `context_prune_gc`.

-This is the MVP strategy and should work well for 32k–64k token ranges.
+This is the MVP strategy and should work well for millions of token ranges.

 ---